Soma Morgenstern: Biography

 After he left grammar school, Morgenstern left for Vienna to study law in 1912, where his studies were interrupted by his military service during the First World War, meaning he only graduated in 1921.
 Afterwards he worked as, among others, as the Vienna correspondent for the Frankfurter Zeitung and moved in the intellectual circles of Vienna, and was befriended by, for example, the composer Alban Berg and the authors Joseph Roth and Robert Musil.

 In March 1938, at the time of the Anschluss, he fled Vienna via France (where he was repeatedly detained as a "foreign enemy") to New York in 1941, where he lived until his death in 1976.
-His son Dan Morgenstern is a jazz writer and is a former director of the Institute of Jazz Studies at Rutgers University.
+His son Dan Morgenstern was a jazz writer and a director of the Institute of Jazz Studies at Rutgers University.